AlexIbasitas/AlexIbasitas/README.md

 <h1 align="center">Hi 👋, I'm Alex</h1>
-<h3 align="center">A passionate back-end developer, software tester, and technology consultant from Irivne, CA</h3>
+<h3 align="center">A passionate back-end developer, software tester, and technology consultant from Irivne </h3>

 <img align="right" alt="Coding" width="400" src="https://giphy.com/embed/26BGIqWh2R1fi6JDa">

 - 🔭 I’m currently working on **the development and implementation of a data collection system to reduce manual entry errors and inaccuracies by centralizing data processing from unstructured data sources and automating validation procedures.**

 - 🌱 I’m currently learning **about designing RESTful web services and APIs in Java using the Spring framework**